FatmaAgil/CompGraphicsProject/README.md

 ## **Acknowledgments**

-- **Original Pac-Man Creators:** For inspiring this modern-day homage.
 - **You:** For being curious enough to read this far.
 Go play already!
 - **Music.js Devs:** For keeping the vibe alive.